serverless/components/README.md

 **IMPORTANT –** This branch features a large update to Serverless Components, which include _cloud deployments_, _remote state storage_, _stages_ and the _Serverless Registry_.
 The README has been updated with instructions.
 Only a few Serverless Components have been updated to support these changes and they can be found in this repository's [templates](./templates).
-You can read more about these changes here, or follow the README to get started!
+You can read more about these changes here, or follow the README to get started.

 <br/>